eliocamp/metamer/README.md

 #> List of 12782 metamers
 ```

 We found 12782 metamers.
-Let's see the final one, with the starting dataset as background.
+Let’s see the final one, with the starting
+dataset as background.

 ``` r
 library(ggplot2)